-2.4.
 Project timetable and next steps

-2.4.1.
-Village presentations and feedback
+2.3.1 Village presentations and feedback

-Opportunities for the village community to make its wishes known and to comment on plans and proposals came through a series of public meetings in the Village Hall.
+Opportunities for the village community to make its wishes known and to comment on plans and proposals prior to the formal six week consultation period came through a series of public meetings in the Village Hall.
 These were on 20.10.2012 (80 attendees), 15.05.13 (before the Parish Council APM), 31.01.2015, and 14.01.2016 regarding the possibility of the Demesne field being removed from the Green Belt (150 attendees).

-2.4.2.
-Publicity and feedback
+2.3.2 Publicity and feedback